 You should receive a monthly statement either from your bank, or from your payment facilitator, depending on how you obtain payment processing services.

-You should have received a statement outlining your annual average costs of acceptance for the 2016/17 financial year in July 2017.
 If you are not receiving monthly statements, you should contact your bank or payment facilitator and ask them to provide these to you.
 If this does not work, contact the RBA.

 I am a new business/I have recently changed my bank, so how do I set a permitted payment surcharge level if I don’t have the necessary details?